iamnewneo/aoi/rl_space/legacy_code/README.md

 ```

 ## Note
 None of the hyperparamters are changed from the original.
 I just removed unncessary code and refactored it to make it more readable.
 Current simulation is the best I could get.
+Hardcoding of channel to class label mapping is removed, they are now stored in a dictionary/json in data folder.